datanerds-io/datanerds-io.github.io/_hugo/content/post/WAT-cassandra-1.md

 +++
 date = "2016-04-10T19:02:35+02:00"
 draft = true
-title = "wat - Cassandra"
+title = "WAT - Cassandra"
 tags = ["cassandra", "WAT"]
 authors = ["Frank", "Lars"]
 +++

-When using Cassandra, you sometimes have these _WAT_ moments.
+When using Cassandra\*, you sometimes have these _WAT_ moments.
 If you don't know what we are talking about, just take a short [detour](https://www.destroyallsoftware.com/talks/wat).

 Taking a step back and figuring out what things are built for is usually a good idea, so what was Cassandra envisioned for?